CentreForDigitalHumanities/I-analyzer/documentation/Visualisation-cache.md

 ```

 The `corpus` and `type` flags are both optional, and can be used to delete the cache of a specific visualisation type and/or corpus.

+If you make updates to the data of a corpus, the cache should be cleared to avoid unexpected results.
+This is done automatically when you index a corpus using the `flask es` index command.
+If you update the data in another way (e.g. in Kibana), make sure to run the clearcache command as well.